DevMata/movie-buster/README.md

 ## Documentation

-More examples of use cases of this API can be founded [here](https://documenter.getpostman.com/view/9673662/SWLh77wL?version=latest)
+More examples of use cases of this API can be found
+<a href="https://documenter.getpostman.com/view/9673662/SWLh77wL?version=latest" target="blank">here</a>